SurrealDB Queries in AD4M

 WHERE in.uri = 'user://alice' AND predicate = 'follows'

-`);Chaining Multiple Traversals
+`);Chaining Traversals

-You can chain -> operators for deeper traversals:
+Chain -> operators for deeper patterns:

 // 3-hop: Conversation -> Subgroup -> Items -> Get item types